FZhg/ReliableDataTransfer/README.md

+# Reliable Data Transfer
+This is a reliable data transfer protocol implemented using UDP.
+The protocol is based on the Go-Back-N protocol.
+The sender are implemented in python with a thread-safe queue and the receiver is implemented in Golang channels.

 # How to run my code
+First, place the the file to send in the `RDTSender` Directory.

 In the root directory, run the following cmd to start the sender and the receiver

 ```commandline